 - Difficulty: Easy

-- Best Time to Visit: May to November
+- Best Time to Visit: Year-round; a good rainy-day or low-energy option

 - Difficulty: Moderate